Dallamore/CTEC3905-website/README.md

 ## Acknowledgments

 The design for the spaceship was taken from [IconFinder](https://www.iconfinder.com/icons/416398/aliens_exploration_fuel_nasa_rocket_space_spaceship_icon).
 When finding a design I didn't realize it was an SVG, so took their image as a jpg and used it to draw my own SVG path.

+The information for the most common resolutions used to create a pie chart came from  [W3Schools](https://www.w3schools.com/browsers/browsers_display.asp).